 When people think of installing new granite countertops, they often think of installing a slab of granite.
 You don’t need to do this to achieve the look you’re going for, and you can cut the cost in half, or even further, by going for granite tiles or modular granite.

 Granite slabs are very heavy and cover the entire countertops.
-They often require removal of the previous countertop before placing.
+They often require removal of the previous countertop before placing it.

-This is fine for individuals who want to redo their countertops completely and can be a good investment for those who are looking to resell their home.
+This is fine for individuals who want to redo their countertops completely and can be a good investment for those who are looking to resell their homes.

 But, if you’re looking to cut the price with the same look, you can purchase granite tiles.
 While granite slabs are $20 to $65 per square foot or more, granite tiles are only $5 to $15 per square foot.